armandcismaru/UnknownSignal/README.md

 Note that the `--plot` argument is optional and facilitates visual observation of the reconstructed signal.
 The `basic_2.csv` can be any of the files found [here](../datafiles/train_data).

 The program then outputs the total reconstruction error across all segments in the file, e.g. `6.467081701001855e-27`.

+## Author

+Armand Cismaru.
+The instructions and train files are property of the University of Bristol.